useblocks/sphinx-safety/tools/sphinx-needs/features.rst

       .. needimport:: ../../shared/output/needs.json

-   .. error:: Importing needs is not completed
+   .. fault:: Importing needs is not completed
       :id: ER_SN_IMPORT_NOT_COMPLETED

       If the import process is not completed, it may lead to missing or incomplete data in the project.

-   .. error:: Importing needs is not valid
+   .. fault:: Importing needs is not valid
       :id: ER_SN_IMPORT_NOT_VALID

       If the imported data is not valid, it may lead to errors in the documentation or incorrect traceability.

-   .. error:: Importing needs is not accessible
+   .. fault:: Importing needs is not accessible
       :id: ER_SN_IMPORT_NOT_ACCESSIBLE